microsoft/jacdac/services/keyboard.md

 The codes for the key (selectors) is defined in the [HID Keyboard specification](https://usb.org/sites/default/files/hut1_21.pdf), chapter 10 Keyboard/Keypad Page, page 81.

+The device keeps tracks of the key state and is able to clear it all with the clear command.

 ## Commands

     flags Modifiers : u8 {